-I like simple cookies and these apple with worm cookies are about as simple as it gets.
-I do wish I would have added a cookie to this set though.
-I should have added a great big fat worm!
-I mean it does look like these little guys had an apple eating party so they should have giant tummies!
+I like simple cookies and these apples with worm cookies are about as simple as it gets, but I wish I’d have added a great big fat worm cookie to this set.
+I mean it does look like these little guys had an apple-eating party so they should have giant tummies!

 Supplies for Apple with Worm Cookies:

 Red 15 Second Icing in a piping bag fitted with a #2 tip

 White 15 Second Icing in a piping bag fitted with a #2 tip

 Green 15 Second Icing in a piping bag fitted with a #2 tip

 Brown 15 Second Icing in a piping bag fitted with a #2 tip

 Royal Icing Worms – Click here for the tutorial and pattern

 Royal Icing Recipe